 Today is the anniversary of the Great Molasses Flood.
-Many people have written about this disaster over the years, particularly Stephen Puleo in his well-researched book “Dark Tide.”
+Many people have written about this disaster over the years, particularly Stephen Puleo in his well-researched and highly readable book “Dark Tide.”
 I won’t go over all the details of the event because it would take, well, a whole book.
 Instead I’ll discuss some of the lessons learned.

 For those readers who have never heard of the Great Molasses Flood, it took place in Boston’s North End on January 15, 1919 when a tank holding 2.3 million gallons of molasses, used in the manufacture of munitions for World War, I collapsed.
 The molasses, which had been fermenting in a January thaw, rushed out in all directions—a thick, viscous wave up to 25 feet high and traveling at 35 miles per hour.